Should marketers consider adding audio to their marketing mix? For many types of organizations, the answer is “yes”.

 Before starting a podcast, be prepared to commit to publishing a new episode weekly or monthly.
 You can, of course, record several episodes in one sitting and then stagger the publication dates.
 With many marketing priorities, a regular commitment to recording and producing audio content can have its challenges.

 Many podcasters host their shows on Libsyn.
-They then either submit their Libsyn RSS feed to audio distribution networks such as iTunes, Google Play and Stitcher.
-Alternatively, they first flow Libsyn’s RSS feed through Google Feedburner and then submit the Feedburner feed to the audio distribution networks.
+They then either submit their Libsyn RSS feed to audio distribution networks such as iTunes, Google Podcasts, Spotify and Stitcher.

 Libsyn also provides several forms of widgets that can be embedded on a website.
-Here’s the most recent option:
+Here’s an example:

 Inspired by Ray’s video, we created a similar setup, but one that uses a mixer.
 This allows for using a higher quality microphone, including an in-studio guest, and connecting an iPhone or iPad for inserting clips into the audio mix: